7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/findings.md

 Change all require statements following the same logic.

-### [L-8] Any time a function changes a state variable, an event should be emitted.
+### [L-7] Any time a function changes a state variable, an event should be emitted.
 Many of these events are missing throughout the protocol.

-**Description:**
+**Description:** Found in several locations:

 - Found in src/ChoosingRam.sol

 	```javascript